 Once that dried, I taped again and finished up with two coats of deep Devine Compass, and voila!
 The wall was done.

 But I was not done!
-I also picked up a big wooden C and S from Target to hang over their cribs.
+I also picked up a big wooden C and S to hang over their cribs.
 I decided to paint them with white Devine Lightning to make them pop on the painted wall.

 I decided to change out the dark curtains for the graphic black and white curtains I sewed a while back to brighten up the space.
 We’re putting up a blackout roller shade so our boys will still sleep.
 But I love how much brighter the room is with the lighter curtains.